domi92/ngx-tree-flow/README.md

 # Height and width component
 Component is based on SVG.
 It is using a viewbox that can be customized with **@Input('viewboxWidth')** (default 500) and **@Input('viewboxHeight')** (default adapted dynamically)

 Increasing the size of viewbox, without change node radius will generate a diagram with smaller dimensions.
-On the other side decreasing viewobx and lead to bigger node dimensions but also to face disaplying error (node displayed outside the visible part of component)
+On the other side decreasing viewobx will lead to bigger node dimensions but also to face disaplying error (node displayed outside the visible part of component)

 * Svg size is automatically adjusted to container size by deafult.
 That means we need to fix dimensions for parents or we can use 2 other input property

   **@Input('maxWidth')** and **Input('minWidth')**

+If dimension are fixed in this way, svg is adapted to this dimension and will stay fixed also when window dimensions change- Like this tree dimension will stay uniform and are not based on parend dimension

 ```typescript
 <div style="display: flex; justify-content: space-evenly">